 Keeping track of your blood sugar levels is an important part of staying in control of type 2 diabetes.
 One of the main ways to do this is through an A1c test.
 But what exactly is the A1c test, and what numbers should you aim for?
 In this article, we’ll dive into these questions and more.

-A hemoglobin A1c test, often abbreviated to A1c or HbA1c, measures your average blood sugar levels (blood glucose levels) over the last two or three months.
+A hemoglobin A1c test, often abbreviated as A1c or HbA1c, measures your average blood glucose (blood sugar) levels over the last two or three months.
 The glucose in your body sticks to hemoglobin in your bloodstream.
 If you have higher amounts of glucose in your blood, more of it will stick to the hemoglobin.
-Glucose can stick to your hemoglobin for about three months, which is the life cycle length of a red blood cell.
+Glucose can stick to your hemoglobin for about three months, which is the lifespan of a red blood cell.

-To do an A1c test, your doctor will take a blood sample.
+To perform an A1c test, your doctor will take a blood sample.
 It may be tested in the office or sent to a lab.
 A1c test results are reported as a percentage.
-A higher percentage may mean that you’re more at risk for diabetes-related complications.
+A higher percentage may mean that you’re at higher risk for diabetes-related complications.

 Unlike daily blood glucose checks, which show your blood sugar at a specific moment, the A1c test gives a broader picture of how well your blood sugar has been controlled over time.
 Even if you get regular A1c tests, you will probably still need to check your blood sugar at home daily with a blood glucose monitor or device.